 Data quality

-Data collected can be inaccurate, incomplete, duplicate, or inconsistent.
+Data collected can be inaccurate, incomplete, duplicated, or inconsistent.
 Similarly, it may be irrelevant if an organization does not know the purpose of the data being collected.
 Data collected will generally need to undergo a data cleaning process to maintain its usability.

 Inconsistent standards